 Mr. Burns is a Managing Director at Highland Capital Management, L.P. and is a Portfolio Manager at NexPoint Advisors, L.P.
 Prior to joining Highland in 2013, he was an Associate at Ripplewood Holdings, a global private equity firm focused on control-oriented buyout, distressed and special situations investments.
 Prior to joining Ripplewood, he was an Analyst in the Global Technology Mergers & Acquisitions group at Lehman Brothers.
-Mr. Burns received a B.S. in Analytical Finance and Economics, summa cum laude and Phi Beta Kappa, from Wake Forest University and an MBA, with Dean's Honors and Distinction, from Columbia Business School.
-Mr. Burns is a holder of the right to use the Chartered Financial Analyst designation.
+Mr. Burns received a B.S. in Analytical Finance and Economics, summa cum laude and Phi Beta Kappa, from Wake Forest University and an MBA, with Dean's Honors and Distinction, from Columbia Busines School.
+Mr. Burns is a holder of the right to use he Chartered Financial Analyst designation.

-As of December 31, 2017, the portfolio managers managed the following client accounts:
+As of December 31, 2017, the portfolio managers managed the following dient accounts:

-Type of Account Number of Accounts Assets of Accounts n millions) Number of Accounts Subject to a Performance Fee to Assets Subject a Performance ee (in millions) James Dondero Registered investment companies 9 \$ 1,615 1 \$ 95 Other pooled investment vehicles 2 \$ 655 2 \$ 655 Other accounts 0 \$ 0 0 \$ 0 Michael Gregory Registered investment companies Other pooled investment vehicles Other accounts 6 1 0 \$ \$ \$ 681 7 0 0 1 0 \$ \$ \$ 0 7 0 Nate Burns Registered investment companies 1 \$ 95 1 \$ 95 Other pooled investment vehicles 0 \$ 0 0 \$ 0 Other accounts 0 \$ 0 0 \$ 0
+Type of Account Number of Assets Accou ints Number of Accounts Subject to a to a ssets Subject a Performance Type of Account Accounts (in mill 10 ns) erformance Fee Fe e (in millions) James Dondero V Registered investment companies 9 \$ 1,615 1 \$ 95 Other pooled investment vehicles 2 \$ 655 2 \$ 655 Other accounts 0 \$ 0 0 \$ 0 ( Michael Gregory 5 Registered investment companies 6 \$ 681 0 \$ 0 Other pooled investment vehicles ~ \ \ \ \$ 7 1 \$ 7 Other accounts 0 \$ 0 0 \$ 0 Nate Burns Registered investment companies 1 \$ 95 1 \$ 95 Other pooled investment vehicles 0 \$ 0 0 \$ 0 Other accounts 0 \$ 0 0 \$ 0